 Wrong: A normal entry level DSLR and some point & shoot digital cameras - according to forum discussions, are enough to create a stock worthy image.
 DIY equipments are inexpensive and usable in most cases.

 •I thought my photos are not good enough for microstock.

 Wrong: There are a few people out there who like my photos.

 So Microstock is not really that complicated.
 My first impressions are wrong.
 I just need some

 “trial and error method” at the moment.
 Continued research on the subject and most importantly participating in microstock community forums.
 And for now, “the key word is quantity,” according to Maigi, is what I need for my small portfolio.

 Thanks for reading and thanks for your support at the Message board - New Member section.

-This article has been read 1213 times.
 Photo credits: Quentin Bargate.